aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

                      ^

     My best guess:
-        You likely forgot a comma between items in a tuple, or between function arguments,
+        It is possible that you forgot a comma between items in a tuple, or between function arguments,
         before the position indicated by --> and ^.